CMCD1996/Portfolio/causes.md

 ### **Women Engagement Initiative** ###

 I started the University of Auckland's Women Engagement Initiative to break down barriers discouraging women from considering careers in finance.
 This initiative includes a Mentoring Programme where 15 industry mentors were paired with 15 mentees.
-We facilitated a three-part speaker series focusing on careers in finance, the future of finance with an emphasis on financial technology and challenges in the workplace. **Click the image below to view the engagement pack**.
+We facilitated a two-part speaker series focusing on careers in finance, challenges in the workplace and the future of finance with an emphasis on financial technology. **Click the image below to view the engagement pack**.

 [![Women Engagement](/assets/images/wei.png)]({{ site.url }}/downloads/women-engagement-initiative.pdf)